-Several trends affect German VET and the apprenticeship system in particular.
+Several long-term trends affect German VET and the apprenticeship system in particular.
 Among those the decrease in school graduates, the increased interest of school graduates to enrol in higher education and mismatches in supply and demand can be considered as most important ones.
 The digitalisation of world of work is increasingly affecting training processes and is a continuous topic when it comes to modernising training regulations.
 The debates and R&D work lead to a renewed consideration of the competences bundle needed to be acquired during apprenticeship, as for instance the role of inter-occupational competencies.

-Consequently the VET policy decision makers have committed themselves to the alliance for initial and continuing VET at the beginning of 2015 and most of them are developing awareness-raising campaigns and initiatives to support apprenticeship.
+Consequently the VET policy decision-makers have committed themselves to the alliance for initial and continuing VET at the beginning of 2015 and most of them are developing awareness-raising campaigns and initiatives to support apprenticeship.
 For all VET actors the challenges imply that the modernisation of the apprenticeship system is a continuous task.
 One specific target is to establish VET qualifications and programmes as equivalent alternative to higher education qualifications in view of access to the labour market and as part of lifelong learning strategies.
-Further thematic priorities are listed in the VET Federal report (2016).
+Further thematic priorities are listed in the VET Federal report (2019):

 - Further increase of the attractiveness of initial and continuing VET.
 This objective has been agreed by the Federal authorities, the Federal Employment Agency, economic actors, the trade unions and the Länder authorities as mentioned within the National Pact for Education and Training.
 Furthermore 2019 has been declared the year of vocational education and training to boost the awareness for VET among the population.
 Attractiveness also concerns the health vocational professions with the reform of education and training in that sector.
 The new corresponding law should be passed in January 2020.